IBM-Cloud/terraform-provider-ibm/website/docs/d/kms_keys.html.markdown

 }
 ```

-## Argument Reference
+## Argument reference

-The following arguments are supported:

-* `instance_id` - (Required, string) The keyprotect instance guid.
-* `key_name` - (Optional, string) The name of the key.
-Only the keys with matching name will be retreived.
-* `key_id` - (Required, In conflict with alias_name,key_name, string) The keyID of the key to be fetched.
-* `limit` - (Optional, int) The limit till the keys need to be fetched in the instance.
+Review the argument references that you can specify for your resource.

-* `alias` - (Optional, string) The alias name associated with the key.
-Only the key with matching alias name will be retreived.
+- `alias` - (Optional, String) The alias of the key.
-* `endpoint_type` - (Optional, string) The type of the endpoint (public or private) to be used for fetching keys.
+- `endpoint_type` - (Optional, String) The type of the public or private endpoint to be used for fetching keys.

-**NOTE: limit is an optional parameter used with the keyname, which iterates and fetches the key till the limit given.
-When the limit is not passed then the first 2000 keys are fetched according to SDK default behaviour.
+- `instance_id` - (Required, String) The key-protect instance ID.
+- `key_name` - (Optional, String) The name of the key.
+Only matching name of the keys are retrieved.

-## Attribute Reference
+## Attribute reference

-In addition to all arguments above, the following attributes are exported:
+In addition to all argument reference list, you can access the following attribute references after your data source is created.

-* `keys` - List of all Keys in the IBM hs-crypto or Key-protect instance.
+- `keys` - (String) Lists the Keys of HPCS or Key-protect instance.

-  * `name` - The name for the key.
+  Nested scheme for `keys`:
-  * `aliases` - List of all the alias associated with the keys.
+  - `aliases` - (String) A list of alias names that are assigned to the key.
-  * `key_ring_id` - The key ring id for the key.
+  - `crn` - (String) The CRN of the key.
-  * `id` - The unique identifier for this key
+  - `id` - (String) The unique ID for the key.
+  - `key_ring_id` - (String) The ID of the key ring that the key belongs to.
-  * `crn` - The crn of the key.
+  - `name` - (String) The name for the key.
-  * `standard_key` - This flag is true in case of standard key, else false for root key.
-  * `policy` - The policies associated with the key.
+  - `policy` - (String) The policies associated with the key.

+    Nested scheme for `policy`:
-      * `rotation` - The key rotation time interval in months, with a minimum of 1, and a maximum of 12.
+    - `rotation` - (String) The key rotation time interval in months, with a minimum of 1, and a maximum of 12.

+      Nested scheme for `rotation`:
-        * `created_by` - The unique identifier for the resource that created the policy.
+      - `created_by` - (String) The unique ID for the resource that created the policy.
-        * `creation_date` - The date the policy was created.
+      - `creation_date` - (Timestamp) The date the policy was created.
 The date format follows RFC 3339.
-        * `id` - The v4 UUID used to uniquely identify the policy resource, as specified by RFC 4122.
+      - `id` - (String) The v4 UUID used to uniquely identify the policy resource, as specified by RFC 4122.
-        * `interval_month` - The key rotation time interval in months.
+      - `interval_month` - (String) The key rotation time interval in months.
-        * `last_update_date` - The date when the policy was last replaced or modified.
+      - `last_update_date` - (Timestamp) The date when the policy last replaced or modified.
 The date format follows RFC 3339.
-        * `updated_by` - The unique identifier for the resource that updated the policy.
+      - `updated_by` - (String) The unique ID for the resource that updated the policy.
-      * `dual_auth_delete` - The data associated with the dual authorization delete policy.
+    - `dual_auth_delete` - (String) The data associated with the dual authorization delete policy.

+      Nested scheme for `dual_auth_delete`:
-        * `created_by` - The unique identifier for the resource that created the policy.
+      - `created_by` - (String) The unique ID for the resource that created the policy.
-        * `creation_date` - The date the policy was created.
+      - `creation_date` - (Timestamp) The date the policy was created.
 The date format follows RFC 3339.
+      - `enabled` - (String) If set to **true**, Key Protect enables a dual authorization policy on the key.
-        * `id` - The v4 UUID used to uniquely identify the policy resource, as specified by RFC 4122.
+      - `id` - (String) The v4 UUID is used to uniquely identify the policy resource, as specified by RFC 4122.
-        * `enabled` - If set to true, Key Protect enables a dual authorization policy on the key.
-        * `last_update_date` - The date when the policy was last replaced or modified.
+      - `last_update_date` - (Timestamp)  The date when the policy last replaced or modified.
 The date format follows RFC 3339.
-        * `updated_by` - The unique identifier for the resource that updated the policy.
+      - `updated_by` - (String) The unique ID for the resource that updated the policy.
+   - `standard_key` - (String) Set the flag **true** for standard key, and **false** for root key.
+Default value is **false**.